ashmamd/2020SmartKart/reports/sprint-03/sprint_03.md

 1. List any detailed assumptions your team made explaining deliverable context as needed

 * The biggest assumption my team made was to make all the html pages responsive design.
 Since the tablet fits best for our project, my team decided to continue this project further with a web application on an amazon tablet.
 According to the privious code, all of our html pages were responsive to desktop computer.
-For this sprint, our assumption was to have all the html pages respondive to tablet.
+For this sprint, our assumption was to have all the html pages responsive to tablet so we can test it out for better understanding of the customer's experience.

 1. Responsible for managing goals, communication methods, and achieving set goals for the sprint.
   ![Trello](../webApp/trello.png)